 FIS membership is not automatic and applicants are subject to strict vetting procedures.

-The main criteria for supplier membership is that companies should:
+The main criteria for contractor membership is that companies should:

-- Traded for at least two years and have two years accounts
+- Have traded for at least two years

 - Be financially stable